 - The area has an exciting history: The employees here are knowledgeable in the history of the area.
 You will learn of the many different movies and TV shows filmed in the same area that you are dog sledding in.
 Some ones you may known are The Revenant, Jumanji: Welcome to the Jungle, Planet Earth: Mountains, Togo, and Snow Dogs to name a few.

-Which Dog Sled Tour is Best for Me?
+Which Dog Sled Canmore Tour is Best for Me?

 When dog sledding with Howling Dog Tours, you have two tour options: Unleash the Musher or Dog Day Afternoon.
-Both tours have their pros and cons, so be sure to find the right tour for you!
+Both tours have their pros and cons, so be sure to find a suitable time for you!

 Unleash the Musher Tour

-The Unleash the Musher tour is 2-hours long, plus one hour of transportation.
+The Unleash the Musher tour is 2-hour long, plus one hour of transportation.
 This tour follows a 5-kilometer out and back trail, totaling 10-kilometers of dog sledding!

-On this tour, you learn to harness a dog, a photographer snaps an epic action-shot, you are treated to a snack and hot chocolate at the halfway point, and you get the chance to guide alongside the musher*!
-Not to mention you spend 2 full hours with these adorable pups.
+On this tour, you learn to harness a dog, a photographer snaps an epic action shot, you are treated to a snack and hot chocolate at the halfway point, and you get the chance to guide alongside the musher*!
+Not to mention you spend 2 total hours with these adorable pups.

 The Unleash the Musher tour is an excellent introduction to dog sledding.
 After 2 hours with the dogs, you will already feel a special bond with them.
 I definitely left this tour wanting more, but it was the perfect taste of dog sledding without feeling too short!

-The cost of the Unleash the Musher tour is quite family-friendly in comparison to other dog sledding companies as they adjust the cost based on age.
+The Unleash the Musher tour cost is reasonably family-friendly compared to other dog sledding companies as they adjust the price based on age.
 The costs for this season are below, but always check the website for the most accurate pricing.

 Dog Day Afternoon Tour

-The Dog Day Afternoon tour is the most involved tour, offering 3.5 to 4 hours of “howling good times”, plus 1 hour of travel time.
+The Dog Day Afternoon tour is the most involved, offering 3.5 to 4 hours of “howling good times,” plus 1 hour of travel time.
 The length of this tour allows you to build an even stronger bond with your team and musher!

-On this tour, you learn to harness a dog, a photographer snaps an epic action-shot, you are treated to a bonfire with snacks and lunch, and you get the chance to guide alongside the musher*!
-Not to mention you spend 4 full hours with these adorable pups.
+On this tour, you learn to harness a dog, a photographer snaps an epic action shot, you are treated to a bonfire with snacks and lunch, and you get the chance to guide alongside the musher!
+Not to mention you spend 4 total hours with these adorable pups.

-The Dog Day Afternoon offers the following opportunities that are not offered in the shorter tour:
+The Dog Day Afternoon offers the following opportunities that are not provided in the shorter tour:

 - A bonfire during snack break!